 - Mail – North Quadra Island addresses only

-Surveys will be mailed to north Quadra Island property owners later this week (after Feb.
+Surveys were mailed to north Quadra Island property owners (after Feb.
 15) with a return self-addressed envelope included.

 - Online – All Quadra Island residents and property owners

-We would like to hear opinions on this matter and even if you have provided feedback in the past to the SRD, we ask that you still submit the questionnaire.
-All responses will be treated confidentially but we do ask that respondents provide the civic address of their property so that we can properly correlate the data.
+All responses were treated confidentially but respondents were asked to provide the civic address of their property so that we can properly correlate the data.